 We acquired finite-lived intangible assets in connection with the Azur Merger and the EUSA Acquisition that are expected to be amortized over their useful economic lives of two to 15 years.
-The increase in the amortization expense in the three months ended March 31, 2013 compared to the same period in 2012 was primarily due to amortization relating to the intangible assets acquired in the EUSA Acquisition.
+The increase in the amortization expense in the three and six months ended June 30, 2013 compared to the same periods in 2012 was primarily due to amortization relating to the intangible assets acquired in the EUSA Acquisition.
 We expect amortization expense in 2013 to increase substantially from 2012 due to the inclusion of a full year of amortization expense related to the intangible assets we acquired in the EUSA Acquisition.

-Interest Income (Expense), Net
+Interest Expense, Net

-Interest expense in the three months ended March 31, 2013 resulted from the term loan we obtained under a credit agreement in June 2012.
-As of March 31, 2013, \$457.2 million principal amount was outstanding on our term loan and the interest rate on the term loan was 5.25%.
+Interest expense, net was higher in the three and six months ended June 30, 2013 compared to the same periods in 2012 due to the inclusion of three and six months interest expense in 2013 on the original term loans we obtained under the original credit agreement in June 2012.
+We amended the credit agreement and refinanced the original term loans in June 2013.
+As of June 30, 2013, \$557.2 million principal amount was outstanding on our new term loans under the amended credit agreement and the interest rate on the new term loans was 3.5%.
 We expect interest expense in 2013 to increase significantly from 2012 due to a higher average debt balance.

-Foreign Currency Gain
+Foreign Currency Loss

-Foreign currency gain in the three months ended March 31, 2013 related to the translation of foreign currency net monetary assets, including intercompany balances.
+Foreign currency loss in the three and six months ended June 30, 2013 related to the translation of foreign currency net monetary assets, including intercompany balances.